5 Baby Fever Myths—Debunked

 Reality: An elevated temperature can simply mean the body is fighting off infection or illness.

 While a fever can be cause for concern, it’s a symptom, not an illness.
-The concern should be whether or not there may be an underlying illness, rather than just on the fever itself.
-And think of the silver lining: It’s evidence your child’s developing immune system is learning to adjust and respond to the world around them.
+The concern should be whether or not there may be an underlying illness, rather than just focused on the fever itself.
+And think of the silver lining: It’s evidence that your child’s developing immune system is learning to adjust and respond to the world around them.